mileperhour/localtuya-homeassistant/README.md

    RGB integration (for devices integrating both plug switch, power meter, and led light)

 # Thanks to:

+NameLessJedi, for the work tweaking my code to allow using same integration files/folder for different DPS assignment switches.
+Visit the https://github.com/NameLessJedi/localtuya-homeassistant repository if you can't find a updated (pytuya version) of my code or do need the tweak.

 sean6541, for the working (standard) Python Handler for Tuya devices.

 some-other-user, i really can't find now, (i will credit/thank him here), who published a partialy Python script that inspired this solution